osageev/osageev.github.io/drafts/introducing-smartlooper.md

 Excerpt 2 from the session that started with the Montuno-like suggestion.
 Notice that the system has changed the groove by this point.
 However, a few seconds after this video starts, it seamlessly brings it back to the montuno feel!
 (You might need to listen carefully!)  </figcaption>
 </figure>

-Finally one more short video from yet another session, demonstrating a different groove feel from the above videos.
+Finally, one more short video from another session that demonstrates a different groove feel from the above videos.

 <figure>